grumpypixel/msfs2020-gopilot/README.md

 * Teleport Service
     * Pick a point on the map, select the desired altitude, heading and airspeed and off you go! *wheee!*
 * Airport Finder
-    * Locate airports anywhere on the map within a specific radius using [OurAirports](https://ourairports.com) database
+    * Locate airports anywhere on the map within a specific radius using data from [OurAirports](https://ourairports.com)

 ## Releases